primatephor/mash/docs/implementations/ftp/FtpWaitHarness.md

         <Parameter name="file_contents"><Value>More Expected Text</Value></Parameter>
     </Run>
 ```
-Each file is parsed looking for the contents 'Some Expected Text' and 'More Expected Text'.
+Each file is parsed looking for the contents `Some Expected Text` and `More Expected Text`.
 Both must be present.

 The wait harness will hold the specific file if it's been found, so you can perform parsing / verification on it later.